Volume I: The Books of the Sun and Moon

 “No. I have important information about the case.”

-“Get a load of this guy,” said the second officer.
-Whose name was Joe, and who appeared to be new to the police department.
+“Get a load of this guy,” said a second officer.
+Who appeared to be new to the police department.

 “You think he might be the sicko who killed that girl last night?” asked Wayne.